atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 The bin widths should generally be even to facilitate easy understanding, although the lowest and highest bins can go to negative and positive infinity (or the appropriate analog).
-You may want to have smaller sized bins around weather values where we expect most of the response to occur and where there is a lot of data, but be prepared to also show evenly-spaced bins.
+You may want to have smaller size bins around weather values where we expect most of the response to occur and where there is a lot of data, but be prepared to also show evenly-spaced bins.